-When it comes to affordability vinyl windows are more affordable than other types of replacement window, such as fiberglass, wood and aluminum.
+When it comes to affordability vinyl windows are more affordable than other types of replacement window, such as fiberglass, wood and aluminum frame windows.
 But they aren’t affordable because they are cheap in terms of strength or benefits.
 In fact, they offer a lot of value for an affordable price.

 Another benefit of vinyl, and one of the main reasons why it is used to produce windows, is that it is very energy efficient.
 For instance, most of the vinyl impact windows we install are ENERGY STAR rated.
 In turn, windows made with vinyl are great for insulation.
 The benefit is that they can help reduce your energy bills.
 You can boost the window’s energy efficiency with low-e glass or opting for multi-pane windows.

 Great for design options and customization